rojo-rbx/rbx-dom/README.md

-# rbx-tree
+# rbx-dom
-rbx-tree is a weakly-typed implemenation of the Roblox DOM.
+rbx-dom is a collection of crates to help represent, serialize, and deserialize Roblox DOMs.
 The goal is to have a common format that projects like [Rojo](https://github.com/LPGhatguy/rojo) can use for handling Instances efficiently.

 ## [rbx_tree](rbx_tree)
 [![rbx_tree on crates.io](https://img.shields.io/crates/v/rbx_tree.svg)](https://crates.io/crates/rbx_tree)